rssoftwareab/arrigo-support/docs/index.md

 ---
 # Download

-Manually check for the latest service release of EXO2019 Edition 3 on the FTP server.
+Contact your sales representative for the latest service release of EXO2019 Edition 4.

 [System requirements](./systemrequirements.md)